 It does seem like high level archery with the best arrows are a bit too effective against armor, and technically so are axes and even swords, but this is an understandable balancing decision and it’s mild if anything.
 The fact of the matter is, armor actually works in Kingdom Come, and it does so far more realistically than every other historical game I have played.
 Armor isn’t just another health bar like it is in Skyrim – unarmored parts on a person (including the player) don’t receive protection, though layered protection can help here if, for example, you have a cuirass and no other metal torso armor but are wearing a gambeson underneath.
 Gambesons also aren’t completely worthless, surprisingly!
 It is difficult to damage foes wearing full plate armor with bows, axes, and swords, and the same goes for enemies attacking a player clad in full plate.
 Nice that AI and the player play by the same rules – this is how most games should be.

-Polearms and bludgeoning weapons are needed to deal with a full plate character in timely fashion.
+Polearms or bludgeoning weapons are needed to deal with a full plate character in timely fashion.
+Axes get the job done, but they take noticeably longer.
+The best bows are lethal against plate armor, which is unrealistic.
 Or falling damage.
 On the other hand, swords and axes and bows are better than maces/hammers against unarmored characters, as they should be.
 Kingdom Come’s balance leans on realism, and as a result it is better balanced than most games.

 As for overall difficulty of the game, it certainly leans on the more difficult side, but not to any extreme.
 Difficult enough for there to be many combat tutorials on YouTube.
 Hardcore mode makes things considerably more challenging, largely due to immersive features like no tracking compass or GPS-style map.
 The thing is, this game’s AI is inconsistent and buggy and thus very exploitable.
 If this wasn’t the case, then difficulty would be higher.
 You just have to avoid fighting multiple foes at once, so you must play tactically.
 Even then, it is possible to fight multiple foes at once, but it is just exponentially more difficult due to the lock-on system.
 This game is difficult and complex enough to filter out most casual and console gamers.
 The Elder Scrolls and Rockstar games are cakewalks in comparison, but Dark Souls games and the like are much more challenging (in totally different ways though) but probably have a more familiar learning curve.
 The uniqueness of Kingdom Come makes it take longer to get used to, because there’s just no other game like it.